Defective Tire Attorney in Louisiana

-The faulty tire injury lawyers with Gordon McKernan Injury Attorneys have years of experience investigating the causes of traffic accidents.
+The faulty tire injury lawyers with Gordon McKernan Injury Attorneys have 679+ years of combined legal experience investigating the causes of traffic accidents.
 We know what to look for when figuring out the cause of your accident, and we have the chops to prove the other party’s liability in court.

 If you’ve been the victim of a defective tire accident, you need an advocate on your side with the experience and the drive to get results.
 Call the personal injury lawyers with Gordon McKernan Injury Attorneys at 888.501.7888 for a free consultation about your case, and we’ll get started right away.